 In most professions, forced retirement based on age is illegal.
 Although many employers used to have a mandatory retirement age, this formerly common practice was eventually prohibited by the Age Discrimination in Employment Act (ADEA).
 However, when Congress first enacted the law, it allowed employers to adopt mandatory retirement policies.

-The ADEA prohibited discrimination against a person because of their age of his/her age with respect to any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
-It also prohibits retaliation against an individual who opposes discriminatory employment practices, or for filing an age discrimination charge, testifying, or participating in any way in an investigation, proceeding, or litigation under the ADEA.
-These laws are enforced by the Equal Employment Opportunity Commission.
-(EEOC)
+The ADEA prohibits discrimination based on age in any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
+It also prohibits retaliation against an employee who opposes discriminatory employment practices, files an age discrimination charge, or files or participates in an age discrimination lawsuit.
+The ADEA is enforced by the Equal Employment Opportunity Commission (EEOC).

 Do You Need a Lawyer?

 Because forced retirement based on age has been illegal for some time, few employers openly adopt mandatory retirement policies.
 However, this doesn’t mean that age discrimination no longer happens.
 If you believe that you are being laid off, fired, or eased out because of your age, you should talk to an experienced employment lawyer.